uPortal-Attic/uportal-app-framework/.github/CONTRIBUTING.md

 ## Contributor License Agreements

-As an [incubating, aspiring Apereo product][AngularJS-portal website on incubating], `uw-frame` requires contributors and contributions to comply with [Apereo inbound intellectual property licensing practices][].
+As an [incubating, aspiring Apereo product][AngularJS-portal website on incubating], `uportal-app-framework` requires contributors and contributions to comply with [Apereo inbound intellectual property licensing practices][].

 The short version: